 Finally, Le Barthélemy Hotel & Spa unveils a number of additions on October 28, among them a rooftop bar and a hydrotherapy section in its spa that will include hot and cold baths, a sauna, a hammam, and a tea salon.

 Puerto Rico suffered a double whammy, with both Irma and Maria doing significant damage across the island.
-This winter, two Hilton properties will reopen: the iconic Caribe Hilton, on December 21 following extensive renovations, just in time to kick off a year of 70th-birthday celebrations, and El San Juan Hotel, part of the Curio Collection by Hilton, which is restoring its rooms, oceanfront villas, public spaces, pools, and outdoor landscaping for a winter opening.
+In the coming months, two Hilton properties will reopen: the iconic Caribe Hilton, in May following extensive renovations, just in time for its 70th birthday celebration, and El San Juan Hotel, part of the Curio Collection by Hilton, which is restoring its rooms, oceanfront villas, public spaces, pools, and outdoor landscaping for a winter opening.

 Dorado Beach, a Ritz-Carlton Reserve, is accepting bookings as of October with refreshed rooms, a full renovation of the five-bedroom villa Su Casa, thousands of plantings on the grounds, updated restaurants and lounges across the property, and a refresh of its spa and fitness center.
 And the St. Regis Bahia Beach Resort is open for business starting December 15 after a $60 million renovation to its rooms and suites, the St. Regis Bar, the seaside pool and esplanade (which has a new casual restaurant), the spa (now called the Iridium Spa), and the oceanfront golf course.